Luz (2018 film)

 Luz is a 2018 German supernatural horror film written, produced, edited and directed by Tilman Singer in his directorial debut.
 It stars Luana Velis as the titular character, a taxi driver who is questioned by the police following a mysterious accident.

 Plot

 After getting into a car crash, taxi driver Luz is brought to the police station for questioning.
-A doctor attempts to hypnotize her and get information about the night.
+A doctor attempts to hypnotize her and gather information about the night.
 However, the doctor is possessed by an ancient demon that Luz summoned during her stay at a religious school back in her youth.